openaps/AndroidAPSdocs/docs/EN/Configuration/MedtrumNano.md

 If a patch is already active, you will be prompted to deactivate this patch first. see [Deactivate Patch](#deactivate-patch).

 Follow the prompts to fill and activate a new patch.
-Please note - it is important to only connect the pump base to the reservoir patch at the step when you are prompted to do so. **You must only put the pump on your body and insert the cannula when prompted to during the activation process (after priming is complete).**
+Please note - it is important to only connect the pumpbase to the reservoir patch at the step when you are prompted to do so. **You must only put the pump on your body and insert the cannula when prompted to during the activation process (after priming is complete).**

 ##### Start Activation